eccelerators/SimStm/README.rst

 SimStm
 ======

+**Description of new Release 2.0.0 features is to do as there are:**
+ - no $ prefixes any more
+ - variables can be initialized with constants now regardless of their definition sequence
+ - variables can be local in procedures now
+ - new procedures can have parameters now

+** The compagnion simstm eclipse plugin

 SimStm is a VHDL testbench designed to facilitate testing driven by external stimulus files with a “.stm” extension.
 This testbench is provided by Eccelerators GmbH and aims to simplify test script creation